 The Rolex Day-Date’s legacy began in 1956, with the first references being produced within the series being the 6510 and 6511.
 Both of these initial models featured the now-iconic President bracelet, a fluted bezel, and a 36mm Oyster case.
 These references were the first watches in the world to display both the date of the month and the day of the week, with the day spelled out fully through a window on the dial.
 These initial models also sported Rolex’s patented waterproof Oyster case, exclusively forged out of either gold or platinum, along with a self-winding Perpetual movement.

+Ultimately, Rolex would discontinue ref.
+1803 in the late 1970s, ushering in many new design elements, such as sapphire crystal and a flatter dial.
 The first generation set the wheels in motion not only for the iconic ref.
 1803, but the rest of the entire Day-Date collection, which would go on to include a wide range of dial colors, new precious metals, updated movements, and even new bracelets.

 Rolex Day-Date Timeline

 - 1956: Introduction of the Rolex Day-Date collection

 - 1958: 180x Series – cal.
 1555, later cal.
 1556